haixinsong/shadowsocks-libev-privoxy/README.md

-# shadowsocks-libev with provixy
+# shadowsocks-libev with privoxy

 ## What is it

-This is a docker image base on offical shadowsocks-libev and integrated with privoxy which use use gfwlist to determine whether proxy or not.
+This is a docker image base on shadowsocks-libev and integrated with privoxy which use gfwlist to determine whether proxy or not.
 It work well for me, and only recommend use in mainland china.

 ## How to use